Arsl124/optimized-stochastic-process-discovery/README.md

 ## Contact

-For any inquiries or assistance, please contact arslan.aslam@tu-ilemau.de
+For any inquiries or assistance, please contact arslan.aslam@tu-ilmenau.de